HTC One X: Hardware

 The One X is powered by a NVIDIA Tegra 3 system on a chip with a 1.5 GHz quad-core ARM Cortex-A9 MPCore CPU for most international GSM networks, or a 1.5 GHz dual-core Qualcomm Snapdragon S4 Krait (MSM8960) SoC with an integrated on-die LTE (4G) primarily for North American LTE carriers.
 It features 1 GB of RAM; a 1,800 mAh battery, a dual-band 802.11n WiFi radio, Bluetooth 4.0 with aptX, GPS, and NFC.
 It comes with 16 or 32 GB of internal storage but does not feature external storage.
-The One X also features a standard array of sensors including a digital compass, proximity sensor, gyroscope, accelerometer and ambient light sensor.
+The One X also features a standard array of sensors, including a digital compass, a proximity sensor, a gyroscope, an accelerometer, and an ambient light sensor.

-The One X has three physical keys; a power button on the top and higher and lower volume buttons on the right side.
+The One X has three physical keys: a power button on the top and higher- and lower-volume buttons on the right side.
 On the front of the One X are three capacitive touch keys for the Back, Home, and Recent Application functions.

 On the left side of the One X is a Micro USB 2.0 port.
-This port doubles as a MHL interface, allowing the One X to output 1080p content to an external display via HDMI through the use of an adapter.
-A 3.5 mm headphone jack is located on the top of the One X as well as one of the two stereo microphones.
+This port doubles as a MHL interface, allowing the One X to output 1080p content to an external display via HDMI with an adapter.
+A 3.5 mm headphone jack is located on the top of the One X, as is one of the two stereo microphones.
 The second microphone is located on the bottom.
-The One X has two speakers, a loudspeaker on the rear of the phone and a speaker above the front display, serving as the earpiece.
+The One X has two speakers: a rear loudspeaker and a speaker above the front display, which serves as the earpiece.
 The front speaker grill also houses the notification LED, which flashes green for notifications, flashes red for low battery, and illuminates red when the phone is charging.

-The rear of the One X has the raised camera dome, and the flash for the accompanying camera.
-In addition, another distinguishing feature of the rear of the One X are the five charging pins or "Pogo Pins".
-On the AT&T variant of the One X, and the One X+, AT&T has moved these pins to a different position, resulting in the AT&T models being incompatible with the vast majority of accessories that make use of these charging pins.
+The rear of the One X has the raised camera dome and the flash for the accompanying camera.
+In addition, another distinguishing feature of the rear of the One X is the five charging pins or "Pogo Pins".
+On the AT&T variants of the One X and One X+, AT&T has moved these pins to a different position, making the AT&T models incompatible with the vast majority of accessories that use these charging pins.